Ewicks/advanced-banking-system-proj-3/README.md

 ### How To Set Up env.py File

-- I have created a sample file [env_sample](env_sample.py), all you have to do is add in your own api key.
+- I have created a sample file [env_sample](env_sample.py), all you have to do is add in your own API key.

 1. Copy and paste the file into your project

-2. Paste api-key where is say's 'insert your api key here'
+2. Paste api-key where is say's 'insert your API key here'

 3. Save file